Nextflow

 Basic invocation

 This requires having the Docker image set and container running, or Nextflow installed locally.
-For Docker support, export TERRA_CLI_DOCKER_MODE=DOCKER_AVAILABLE before installing terra.
+For Docker support, run export WORKBENCH_CLI_DOCKER_MODE=DOCKER_AVAILABLE before installing wb.

 Running Nextflow from a workspace

-Run an example Nextflow workflow in the context of the a workspace (i.e. in the workspace’s backing Google project).
+Run an example Nextflow workflow in the context of a workspace (i.e. in the workspace’s underlying Google project).
 This is the same example workflow used in the GCLS tutorial.

 Import the workflow code from GitHub